slaeryan/slaeryan.github.io/posts/slae-assignment3-blogpost.md

     lea ebx, [edx+0x4]     ; Load the address of the next 8 bytes in EBX to check mov al, 0x21           ; Load Syscall value for access() = 0x21 OR 33 in EAX int 0x80               ; Executing access() syscall
-    cmp al, 0xf2           ; Comparing the return value in AL to 0xf2 or EFAULT popad                  ; Restore the register values as we preserved in the stack jz turn_page           ; Jump to next page if we got EFAULT otherwise continue
+    cmp al, 0xf2           ; Comparing the return value in AL to 0xf2 == EFAULT popad                  ; Restore the register values as we preserved in the stack jz turn_page           ; Jump to next page if we got EFAULT otherwise continue